 Consider sharing a table instead of hogging it when the lounge is busy.
 Feel free to take up the entire area if no one is around.
 If you need to make a long phone call at night, going to the lounge car is courteous so that others can sleep.

 Again, walkways are tight quarters, and you may get bumped into or let others pass by to get through.
-It is a great time to practice manners and say hi to fellow riders.
+It is a great time to practice manners and say hi and excuse me to fellow riders.

 Ensure your bags or luggage are not banging into others as you walk through the train.